Sign-up for our newest devotional, Family Restored!

-REGISTER TODAY!
+REGISTER NOW!

 I love the game of golf.
 It has a rich tradition, and the history is fascinating.
 If you’ve ever played the game, then you understand how challenging it is.
 Many avid golfers will argue the “perfect round” can never be obtained.
 While a golfer may never be able to play the “perfect round,” I would argue that a golfer can experience the “perfect finish.”